dmitri166/Devops-Course/Jenkins-Pipelines/README.md

 Checking out the desired code of the app, building the the app using maven, running code analysis, checking out the appropriate Dockerfile foe the app and building it, tagiing the image, pushing the docker image into Nexus docker private registry and notifying slack about the finish status.

 The directory called 'CI-Pipeline-2' contains a DSL pipeline that performs:
-Checkiong out the app code and the appropriate Dockerfile, building the Dockerfile, publising the docker image into DockHub and notifting Slack.
+Checking out the app code and the appropriate Dockerfile, building the Dockerfile, publising the docker image into DockHub and notifting Slack.

 The directory called 'CI-Pipeline-Declarative' contains a declarative pipeline that perfoms:<br>
 Checking out the app code, anlayzing the code, building the code uisng maven and publising the artifact to Nexus maven hosted registry.